Translational Immunology Research To Improve Oral Health

 Pattern Recognition Receptors (PPRs) constitute the first line of defense against “non-self” antigens, which are encountered during microbial infections and cancer development.
 With the characterization of new PRR families, such as Toll-like receptors (TLRs), NOD-like receptors (NLRs), RIG-I-like receptors (RLRs) and cGAS-STING-mediated cytoplasmic DNA-sensing molecules, novel regulatory mechanisms of PRR signaling are rapidly emerging as main cancer immune escape mechanisms.
 We pioneered in the identification of novel PRR regulators.
 Our laboratory has developed a unique collection of toolkits in the following areas.

-Dr. Lei is certified by the American Board of Oral and Maxillofacial Pathology (ABOMP); and participates in the University of Michigan Oral Pathology Biopsy Service.
-He serves on the editorial board of the official journal of ABOMP, Oral Surgery Oral Medicine Oral Pathology Oral Radiology.
+Dr. Lei is certified by the American Board of Oral and Maxillofacial Pathology (ABOMP), and participates in the University of Michigan Oral Pathology Biopsy Service.
+He serves on the editorial board of the Journal of Dental Research and the official journal of ABOMP, Oral Surgery Oral Medicine Oral Pathology Oral Radiology.
 He is a recipient of the Leon Barnes award from the United States and Canadian Academy of Pathology and the NIH/NIDCR Dentist-Scientist Pathway to Independence Award.
-He is enthusiastically committed to teaching, molecular immunology and oral health research, and clinical service in the community.
+He is enthusiastically committed to teaching, immunology research, and service in the community.

 Blake is a PhD student within the Graduate Program in Immunology.
 He graduated from Texas Christian University with a Bachelor of Science degree in Biology.
 Prior to graduate school, he held research positions at UT Southwestern, as a Research Technician in the Department of Pharmacology, and at Baylor College of Medicine / Texas Children's Hospital as a Postbaccalaureate Research Education Program (PREP) Student.